Malaysia Food vs Singapore Food (Which Is Better)

 If you look at a larger group you might find similarities but the main difference lies in the details.

-For instance, the Malaysia Singapore food may have been originated and mixed up with South Indian, Chinese and Malay cuisines but their own regional difference remains
+The Malaysia Singapore food may have been originated and mixed up with South Indian, Chinese and Malay cuisines but their own regional difference remains.

 Famous Dishes Among Malaysia Singapore Food